djeada/Qt-Widgets/README.md

 # Qt-Widgets
 Programs written in C++ and Python that make use of Qt6 widgets.

+## Purpose

+The goal of this repository is to gather a large number of reusable Qt widgets that may be used in any application.
+By doing so, we avoid having to reinvent the wheel every time we start a new project and can instead focus on adjustments and revisions rather than starting from scratch.

 ## Requirements

 For C++ projects you will need: